PocketDocLabs/structml/README.md

 ## Features
 - The primary feature of this package is the `line_heal` module, which provides functions to reconstruct the original continuous text from a string that has been broken into multiple lines.
-This is done by choosing the most probable way to join lines or paragraphs, and remove hyphens if appropriate.
-The best fitting option is chosen based on the perplexity of the text, using a language model.
 - Parallel processing for processing multiple strings at once.
 - CPU and CUDA support.